This post has NOT been accepted by the mailing list yet.

 Toyota Rolls Out Hydrogen Semi Ahead Of Tesla's Electric Truck

 2017/04/19 A week after Elon Musk said an electric Tesla semi is coming, Toyota sped ...
-“Because we are using a hydrogen fuel cell and motor, this is an EV, but not a ...
+“Because we are using a hydrogen fuel cell and motor ...

 For EVLN EV-newswire posts use: